 6. Enhance Your Images In Post-Processing

 When editing puddle pictures, the first thing you want to do is crop and straighten.
 Straightening the horizon in your image can help perfect the symmetry within the shot.
-You can use an editing app such as Snapseed to do this (check out our Snapseed video tutorial).
+You can use an editing app such as Snapseed to do this (check out our Snapseed tutorial).

 Another great tool within the Snapseed app is the Tune Image tool.
 This will help you to correct brightness, contrast and saturation.
 One helpful way to make the puddle reflection less dark is to bump up the shadows within the Tune Image tool.